 Manage Smarter is the podcast for managers, senior leadership, entrepreneurs and emerging leaders.
 Each 20-minute interview is a frank, fast-paced and sometimes humorous discussion of the challenges facing managers from the front lines to the C‑Suite.

-We address the strategic and psychological aspects of improving team performance, sales, marketing, customer experience, company culture and overall productivity.
+We address the strategic and psychological aspects of improving team performance, sales, marketing, customer experience, company culture, AI, and overall productivity.
 And we do it through entertaining interviews with company leaders, innovative founders, best-selling authors and leading business consultants.

 Recognized as: